Mapping the Orbital Landscape of Perturbing Planet Solutions for Single-Planet Systems with TTVs: Numerical Simulations

 We opted to remove systems that would not be stable over long timescales, as these systems would be unlikely to be observed.
 We determined stability via two criteria: Hill stability and chaos stability.

 To determine the Hill stability criterion, we follow \citet{Petit2018}, using a coplanar approximation.
 We remove all systems where C$_\mathrm{sys}$ is greater than C$_\mathrm{crit}$.
-This stability is a function of the mass ratios between the two planets and host star, the periods of the two planets, and the eccentricites of the two planets.
+C$_\mathrm{sys}$ is the relative angular momentum deficit (AMD), which quantifies the system’s orbital excitation by combining the eccentricity and inclination contributions of each planet and is defined by Equation~23 of \citet{Petit2018}.
+C$_\mathrm{crit}$ is the Hill stability criteria in the planetary case, defined by Equation~26 of \citet{Petit2018}.
+This stability is a function of the mass ratios between the two planets and host star, the periods of the two planets, and the eccentricities of the two planets.

 We also exclude chaotic multi-planet systems based on constraints discussed in \citet{Tamayo2021} and originally presented in \citet{HaddenLithwick2018}.
 Specifically, we remove all systems where Z$_\mathrm{sys}$ is greater than Z$_\mathrm{crit}$.
-This stability is a function of the mass ratios between the two planets and host star, the periods of the two planets, the eccentricites of the two planets, and the longitudes of perihelion of the two planets.
+Z$_\mathrm{sys}$ is the difference in complex eccentricities as defined in Equation~16 of \citet{HaddenLithwick2018}.
+Z$_\mathrm{crit}$ is the critical Z$_\mathrm{sys}$ value, which provides an approximate formula for the onset of chaos -- as defined in Equation~19 of \citet{HaddenLithwick2018}.
+This stability is a function of the mass ratios between the two planets and host star, the periods of the two planets, the eccentricities of the two planets, and the longitudes of perihelion of the two planets.

 For most of the \textit{Kepler} targets in TTV catalogs, the timing uncertainties are on the order of several minutes or larger \citep{Mazeh2013} and thus we remove all numerically simulated TTVs with amplitudes less than 1 minute.
 If one wanted to be less conservative, and expand these simulations to higher precision transit timing observations, they could remove systems with amplitudes down to 10 seconds, but with our numerical simulations we would not advise trusting TTV amplitudes any less than this as \texttt{TTVFast} provides transit times with typical scatters of $\sim$1-10 seconds.